Copyright ©Global Gourmands LLC

 Rural Development & Culinary Travel

 I design and operate our tours collaboratively with local people on the ground, who have deep ties in the communities we visit.
-I believe this gives my clients the richest, most rewarding travel experiences AND contributes to the strengthening of local cultures and economies.
-This way, Global Gourmands helps generate revenue for small-scale food producers and artisans, locally-owned restaurants and independent winemakers, all of whom are committed to innovative and environmentally sustainable practices.
+I believe this gives my clients the richest, most rewarding travel experiences while also strengthening local economies.
+This helps generate revenue for small-scale food producers and artisans, locally-owned restaurants and independent winemakers and breweries, all of whom are committed to innovative and environmentally sustainable practices.

-And, by focusing on areas off the tourist circuit as well as operating many tours in the low and shoulder seasons when crowds have subsided, we help build economic resilience, contribute to the preservation of local cultural traditions and reduce our environmental impact.
+By focusing on areas off the tourist circuit as well as operating tours in the low and shoulder seasons, culinary travel helps build economic resilience, contributes to the preservation of local cultural traditions and reduces our environmental impact.